Colorectal Cancer

 Chemotherapy

-Chemotherapy represents the backbone of treatment.
-It is given in cycles over a period of time.
+Chemotherapy is usually given as the first line treatment if the cancer cannot be removed by surgery.
+It is usually the backbone of the treatment and is given in cycles over a period of time.
 Patients are monitored closely for toxicities and treatment response.

 • 5-fluorouracil (5-FU)